Dragon8029/100-days-of-code/Attempt5.md

 Worked on a password tutorial so I can eventually add a password reset after first login, and a forgot password reset button to my app.
 May take a couple days to get through the tutorial, but it's worth it.

 ---

+## D64:
+*Apr 28, 2019*

+Continued trying to get a password reset route set up for my app.
+No success yet, but I've only looked at one tutorial on it so far.
+Will keep trying.